Gold and Company Store Building

-The Gold and Company Store Building is a historic commercial building in Lincoln, Nebraska.
+The Gold and Company Store Building, commonly referred to as the Gold's Building, is a historic commercial building in Lincoln, Nebraska, United States.
 It was built in 1924 for the Gold and Company Store, co-founded by William Gold and later managed by his son Nathan, until its 1964 merger with J. L. Brandeis and Sons.
 The building was designed in the Gothic Revival and Art Deco styles.
+Since 2025, the building currently houses a Hampton Hotel.
 It has been listed on the National Register of Historic Places since October 19, 1982.